 When considering plumbing upgrades around the house, the least sexy purchase, albeit most important, may be the water heater.
 With it, those showers and baths are relaxing.
 Without it, the house is in chaos.

-The new Department of Energy (DOE) efficiency standards for water heaters went into effect this spring with some discomfort to homeowners.
+More than a year ago now, the new Department of Energy (DOE) efficiency standards for water heaters went into effect and could be troublesome for some homeowners.

 Yes, replacing an existing water heater will cost more, but how much depends on the equipment and technology chosen.

 What you get in return for that extra dinero is moderate-to-significant energy efficiency, again depending on the equipment and technology chosen.